eugene274/NewTpcAnalyzer/README.md

 #### Offset/slope propagation

 After we get `offset (t)` and `slope (t)` we can proceed to the next TPC.
-Our current TPC becomes reference fot the following one, so we have to estimate true values of `Y` with formula.
+Our current TPC becomes reference for the following one, so we have to estimate true values of `Y`s with formula.

 ```
 Y_prim = Y - Y*slope - offset
 ```

-where _slope_ and _offset_ are taken from previous step.
-Note, this step produces instability increasing from TPC to TPC: fluctuation of slope/offset in MTPCL-TOFL will affect VTPC2-MTPCL and so on.
+where _slope_ and _offset_ are taken from the previous step.
+This step was producing instability which is increasing from TPC to TPC: fluctuation of slope/offset in MTPCL-TOFL will affect VTPC2-MTPCL plus own fluctuations of VTPC2-MTPCL and so on.

 #### Smoothing (new)